- Garden / Landscaping / Patio — 253

 Qualifying for a Lease Extension

 To qualify for a lease extension, you must have owned the property for at least two years before you apply.
-However, if you are purchasing a property, and you anticipate that you may want to extend the lease, ensure that the seller serves initial notice on the landlord before you finalise the sales contract.
-By doing so, you can receive the benefit of that notice without being subject to the two year ownership rule.
+However, if you are purchasing a property, and you anticipate that you may want to extend the lease, ensure that the seller serves initial notice on the landlord before you finalize the sales contract.
+By doing so, you can receive the benefit of that notice without being subject to the two-year ownership rule.
 This creates a win-win situation for the mortgage provider and for you.

 Most Recent Articles

 - Aug 25, 2021 Adjustable-Rate Mortgage vs. Fixed-Rate Mortgage by Guest